antonio-gil/Mp3Tag_WS_MetalArchives_Proxy/README.md

 ## Usage

-To run the Proxy, you can use either the `run.ps1` script provided in the reposotiry (in the same way as `setup.ps1` can be used), or by open a Powershell terminal and navigate to scripts location, and follow next steps:
+To run the Proxy, you can use either the `run.ps1` script provided in the repository (in the same way as `setup.ps1` can be used), or by open a PowerShell terminal and navigate to scripts location, and follow next steps:

 ### 1. Activate virtual environment
 ````